Cycling Knee Pain – A Cheap but Very Effective Cure!

 And as a result of all these remedies and therapies … absolutely nothing happened.

 Then one day my naturopath made a suggestion that I thought was completely insane – as well as probably very messy.
-So of course, even though I was paying about $100 an hour to benefit from her wisdom, I completely ignored her.
+So of course, even though I was paying more than $100 an hour to benefit from her wisdom, I completely ignored her.
 I continued in the ways of my own ancient wisdom, wisely throwing away money on therapies and remedies that patently didn’t work.

 After about another year of this blatant (and expensive) stupidity, I finally caved and decided to try the insane and very messy suggestion.
 One evening, scarcely able to walk, but about to go off and cycle hundreds of miles in Montréal, I was desperate enough to actually try her suggested cure for my cycling knee pain.